swanson/swanson.github.com/_posts/2014-02-24-integration-testing-rest-apis-for-android.md

 * Works best for static response (hard to keep server state)

 **Conclusion:**
-I think this approach can work if you have mostly static JSON responses and don't want to introduce another dependency into your project.
-There are definitely edges cases it doesn't cover &mdash; but for us it was an adequate solution.
+I think this approach can work if you have mainly static JSON responses and don't want to introduce another dependency into your project.
+It doesn't cover every edge case &mdash; but for us it was an adequate solution.

 For this particular project, we were interacting with a legacy API that had some quirks that required a fair amount of Gson customizations (multiple date formats,